khueue/crisp/README.md

  * true - Simply ignored.
 It's just a trick to make the remaining test cases line up nicely with the commas.

- * one:Goal - Fails if Goal has more than one answer (basically just does a findall and checks the number of answers).
+ * one/Goal - Fails if Goal has more than one answer (basically just does a findall and checks the number of answers).

- * fail:Goal - Succeeds if Goal fails.
+ * fail/Goal - Succeeds if Goal fails.
 Basically the same as \\+Goal.

 See the examples folder for more examples.